Mt. Olympus Water & Theme Park Resort

 Mt.
-Olympus Water and Theme Park Resort is a theme park and water park resort complex in Wisconsin Dells, Wisconsin.
-The resort is themed after Ancient Greece, particularly its mythology and gods, and is named after the mountain in Greece where those gods were said to live.
+Olympus Water & Theme Park Resort is a theme park and water park resort complex in Wisconsin Dells, Wisconsin.
+The resort is themed to Ancient Greece, particularly its mythology and gods, and is named after the mountain in Greece where those gods were said to live.
 Mt.
-Olympus features an indoor and outdoor water park (home to America's first rotating waterslide, first wooden coaster with an inversion, and America's tallest waterslide) and amusement park rides, and the complex includes dozens of mom-and-pop motel buildings that were acquired by the resort in addition to its purpose-built hotel (Hotel Rome).
+Olympus features an indoor and outdoor water park, amusement rides, and dozens of mom-and-pop motel buildings that were acquired by the resort in addition to its purpose-built hotel, Hotel Rome.